-Your admissions counselor and a faculty member representing the programs you’re applying to will be interviewing you.
-The interview lasts approximately 45 minutes, and will consist of questions for you.
-There will also be time for you to ask questions and have general conversation.
+Your admissions counselor and a faculty member representing the program(s) you’re applying to will be interviewing you.
+The interview lasts approximately 45 minutes, and then you will have 15 minutes to ask NUNM faculty your questions.
+By the end of the session, we hope it will feel more like a conversation.
 Here are a few pointers to consider.

-1. Understand why you are interested in the profession.
-Know yourself.
+1. Know yourself – understand why you are interested in the profession.

 2. Know the contents of your application.

-Take time to review your statements, transcripts, and application.
+Take time to review your statements, transcripts and application.
+Review your submitted essays carefully.
 The interviewers may ask clarifying questions.

 3. Be aware of your body language and dress appropriately.

 You are interviewing to become a practitioner or physician, which means interacting with patients in a clinical setting.
 Patients will expect your body language to be professional and inclusive.
 The interview for admission is an excellent opportunity to demonstrate your interpersonal skills.